-Autonomous artificial swarms of robots could enable new approaches for search and rescue missions, construction efforts, environmental remediation, and medical applications
+Autonomous artificial swarms of robots with potential uses for search and rescue missions, construction efforts, environmental remediation, and medical applications

 Collective behaviors enable animals like ants to achieve remarkable, colony-level feats through the distributed actions of millions of independent agents.
 These collective behaviors are inspiring engineers at the Wyss Institute to build simple mobile robots that harness the demonstrated power of the swarm, performing collective tasks like transporting large objects or autonomously building human-scale structures.